-Based on sound scientific evidence, to advance understanding for and action towards improved nature conservation in the policy arena.
+To use sound scientific evidence to advance understanding for and action towards improved nature conservation in the policy arena.

 Provide for exchange with the public and decision makers without compromising the scientific rigor of an academic society.
 Maintenance of scientific rigor is not to be confused with retreat from public debate.
 Rather, outreach to the public and policy makers is needed to advocate for biological diversity and to implement scientific findings resulting from conservation biology research.

 - Actively promote nature conservation and, thus, advocate as often as necessary

 - Advocate for the inclusion of science into European biodiversity policy, decision-making and management

 - Inform policy-makers and improve effective communication with them

 - Strengthen the relationships with political and administrative bodies as well as with other pertinent organizations